Schools with Roots

 Practical tools for teachers to better engage parents with learning so that parents become better equipped to support their children at home.

 Developing channels where parents can share expertise and skills with school, and each other, in different ways.

 Developing strategies to work with parents to develop their confidence and skills so that they feel able to contribute to school and in society.

-Community conversations: supporting schools to more effectively engage with their local communities around sensitive issues such as the PREVENT strategy and relationships and sex education (RSE) in schools.
+Community conversations: supporting and training staff to more effectively engage with their local communities around sensitive issues such as the PREVENT strategy and relationships and sex education (RSE) in schools.

 We ensure that working with these strategies can happen in ways that don’t add to teacher workload, and that in the long run will create more positive conditions for teachers to work in.

 Education research shows that children learn best when their culture, local context and language are reflected in school curriculum.
 This has been shown to considerably raise aspirations, engagement and a sense of belonging .
 Today’s predominantly Eurocentric curriculum in the UK often doesn’t connect with the lived, cultural and historical experiences of a lot of pupils.
 Culturally responsive classrooms can allow for the deconstruction of harmful stereotypes and open space for positive self and cultural affirmations to be portrayed , this is more important than ever in the UK today.

 Unconsciously or consciously teachers can have low expectations of pupils based on their cultural or class backgrounds, and students have been shown to have a high awareness of teacher expectations .
 Research has shown this has a hugely detrimental effect on pupils and their ability to have the opportunity to flourish and achieve well at school .